npgsql/doc/conceptual/Npgsql/basic-usage.md

 ### Pooling

 Opening and closing physical connections to PostgreSQL is an expensive and long process.
 Therefore, Npgsql connections are *pooled* by default: closing or disposing a connection doesn't close the underlying physical connection, but rather returns it to an internal pool managed by Npgsql.
 The next time a connection is opened, that pooled connection is returned again.
-The makes open and close extremely fast operations; do not hesitate to perform them a lot if needed, rather than holding a connection needlessly open for a long time.
+This makes open and close extremely fast operations; do not hesitate to perform them a lot if needed, rather than holding a connection needlessly open for a long time.

 For information on tweaking the pooling behavior (or turning it off), see the [pooling section](connection-string-parameters.html#pooling) in the connection string page.